vberlier/goomy/README.md

 > You will probably need to forward-declare your system classes because you'll often want to reference your custom `Engine` in their declarations.

-After declaring you custom engine type, the only thing you need to do is to instantiate it and call the `loop()` member function.
+After declaring your custom engine type, the only thing you need to do is to instantiate it and call the `loop()` member function.

 ```cpp
 int main() {